 Temporomandibular joint dysfunction syndrome, commonly known as TMJ disorder or TMD, refers to a variety of problematic and often painful jaw joint malfunctions.
 TMJ disorders affect a broad spectrum of the population and can present many different symptoms.
 Diagnosing the root cause of your TMJ disorder is critical to delivering effective treatment.
-Our cosmetic dentist Jeff Blackburn, DDS is experienced in revealing the underlying issues that cause TMD so that he can provide his patients with much needed relief.
+Our dentist, Jeff Blackburn, DDS is experienced in revealing the underlying issues that cause TMD so that he can provide his patients with much needed relief.
 If you are experiencing jaw pain or other symptoms of TMJ disorder, we encourage you to contact our practice to schedule an appointment with our skilled dentist.

 Symptoms and Causes of TMJ Dysfunction

 The temporomandibular joint is an important and complex point of articulation.
 When it is not functioning properly because of a structural disruption involving muscle, cartilage, bone, and/or soft tissue, the result can be a variety of uncomfortable symptoms, including:

 - Pain near the temples and/or ears

 - Grinding, clicking, or popping sounds coming from the jaw

 There are many root causes for these symptoms that involve the temporomandibular joint, including:

 - Jaw injury or injury to the jaw joint

 - Overuse or strain of the jaw joint